crf8472/libarcsdec/BUILD.md

 #### Find unused header includes

-From time to time, I tend to mess up the includes.
-So for mere personal use, I use IWYU for identifying unused includes that can be removed.
+From time to time, I tend to mess up the includes and like to check for unused includes that can be removed.

 CMake brings some support for Google's tool [include-what-you-use][1].
-If you have installed IWYU, you can just use CMake to call it on the project:
+If it is available in the PATH, CMake can use it on the project:

 	$ cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_CXX_INCLUDE_WHAT_YOU_USE=$(type -p include-what-you-use) ..
 	$ cmake --build .
 2>iwuy.txt

 This runs every source file through inlcude-what-you-use instead of the actual compiler and writes the resulting analysis to file ``iwyu.txt``.
-If you want to use your real compiler again, you have to reconfigure the project.
+If a real compiler is to be used again, the project has to be reconfigured.

 The tool may log some warnings about unknown compile switches when you have selected g++ as your actual compiler.
 This is just because there are some switches configured for your actual compiler that are unknown to the tool.
 The warnings can be ignored.
 To avoid them
-[switch to clang++](#using-a-different-compiler), then configure the project with ``-DCMAKE_CXX_INCLUDE_WHAT_YOU_USE=...`` pointing to the IWYU-binary and run the build again.
-(Note that if you have the binary in the path, you do not need to specify a path.
-Otherwise, it is recommended to specify an absolute path.)
+[switch to clang++](#using-a-different-compiler), then configure the project with ``-DCMAKE_CXX_INCLUDE_WHAT_YOU_USE=...`` pointing to the include...-binary and run the build again.
+If include-what-you-use is not in the PATH it is recommended to specify its location as an absolute path.

 #### Build with libarcstk as a submodule